-Download registration form here.
-For questions about either course, contact the station.
+For questions about any of these course offerings, contact the station.

 * Early registration price.
 After May 1, there is an additional $50 fee.

-For an additional fee, Continuing Education Units/Credits (CEUs) are available through UC Davis Extension to teachers and undergraduate students who successfully complete the course.
+For a small additional fee, four Continuing Education Units/Credits (CEUs) are available through UC Davis Extension to teachers and undergraduate students who successfully complete the course.